spatialos/CExampleProject/v15-upgrade-log.md

 1. Use the new logging API instead of `LogMessageOp`s.
 For simplicity, we log all messages with log-level Warning and above, and Info messages related to establishing the connection.

+Now we will upgrade to SpatialOS 15.0.0.

+1. Update the version numbers used in `spatialos.json`.